We look after your interests

 So, as Yogi Berra once said, is it ‘deja-vu all over again’?
 After all, in the US today, we not only have guns and butter; we should also soon have bridges, and tunnels, and hip replacements and student loan write-offs etc... (see The US Budget Deficits, attached).
 At the same time, we have China making a concerted push to turn the RMB into Asia's DeutscheMark, a currency that will increasingly fund Asia's trade and Asia's capital spending.
 And sure enough, just as global equities (World MSCI in the chart below) and US Treasuries (TLT US in the chart below) have started to roll over, Chinese bonds (represented below by the Gavekal China Fixed Income UCITS fun) have held their own.
 In fact, like German bunds in the fall of 1987, the Gavekal China Fixed Income UCITS fund has returned over 14% in US$ terms which handily beats the flat return of long dated US Treasuries, and could approach the return of global equities should global equities repeat the past week in the near future!

 Another clear sign that the investment environment has changed is that the underperformance of emerging markets, which prevailed between 2011 and 2016 (as oil fell, the US$ rose and bond yields stayed low) is now clearly over.
 We are now living in a world where bond yields will trend higher, the US$ is trending lower, and oil prices could show upside pressures.
 In such a world, exposure to emerging markets once again becomes rewarding.
 In fact, one of the interesting feature of the current pullback is how volatility on US equities has actually been much worse than that of most emerging markets.
-Even after this week’s pullback, Asian markets are significantly outperforming global equities.
+Even after this week's pullback, Asian markets are significantly outperforming global equities.
 For example, our Asian Value UCITS fund (which focuses on developing Asia) is up +31.12% over the past 12 months, while our Asian Opportunities (which includes Japan, Australia and Asian bonds) is up +23.61% over the past 12 months.
-This compares favorably to the +19.4% gain in the World MSCI for the past year.
+This compares favourably to the +19.4% gain in the World MSCI for the past year.

 Still, the question at hand is whether we are now confronting a correction?
 The start of a crash?
 Or the unfolding of a genuine bear market?